DanialArab/Apache-Spark/README.md

 <a name="1"></a>
 ## Introduction

-# Course Notes

-sources: Spark and Python for Big Data class by Jose Portilla on udemy
+<a name="2"></a>
+### Why Spark?

-1. Spark runs programs up to 100x faster than Hadoop MapReduce in memory
++ Spark runs programs up to **100x faster than Hadoop MapReduce in memory**

+<a name="3"></a>
-2. What is big datta?
+### What is big data and how to handle it
-Data that can fit on a local computer, in the scale of 0-32 GB depending on RAM, is not big data.

-3. But what can we do if we have a larger set of data?
+Data that can fit on a local computer, on the scale of 0-32 GB depending on RAM, is **NOT** big data.
+But what can we do if we have a larger set of data?

-    + **Try using a SQL database to move storage onto hard drive instead of RAM**
++ **Try using a SQL database to move storage onto a hard drive instead of RAM**

-    + **Or use a distributed system, that distributes the data to multiple machines/computer.
++ **Or use a distributed system, that distributes the data to multiple machines/computers.
 This is where Spark comes to play.**

-If you're using spark, you're at a point where it no longer makes sense to fit all your data on RAM and it no longer makes sense to fit all your data into a single machine.
+If you're using Spark, you're at a point where it no longer makes sense to fit all your data on RAM and it no longer makes sense to fit all your data into a single machine.

+<a name="4"></a>
-4. Local vs. distributed system:
+### Local vs. distributed system:

 a local system is probably what you're used to.
-It's just a single machine, a single computer.It all shares the same ram, the same hard drive.
+It's just a single machine, a single computer.
+It all shares the same ram, the same hard drive.
 A local process will use the computation resources of a single machine.

-In a distributed system, you have one main computer, some sort of master node, and you also have data and calculations distributed onto the other computers.
+In a distributed system, you have one main computer, some sort of **master node**, and you also have data and calculations distributed onto the other computers.
 A distributed process has access to the computational resources across a number of machines connected through a network.

 5. Scaling